Saint Urho: Popularity

-Brist promoted the "annual cancellation" of the St. Urho's Day Parade in Chippewa Falls with advertisements in the Chippewa Herald Telegram and by teaching his high school students about the legend of St. Urho.
+Kenneth Brist promoted the "annual cancellation" [or was it annual celebration, need citation from Chippewa Falls Telegram, 1970] of the St. Urho's Day Parade in Chippewa Falls with advertisements in the Chippewa Herald Telegram and by teaching his high school students about the legend of St. Urho.

 The "Ode to St. Urho" has been modified to reflect these changes in the feast day and legend.
 The Ode is written in a self-parodying form of English as spoken by Finnish immigrants.
 There is also a "Ballad of St. Urho" written by Sally Karttunen.

 There are St. Urho fan clubs in Canada and Finland as well as the U.S., and the festival is celebrated on March 16 in many American and Canadian communities with Finnish roots.
 The original statue of St. Urho is located in Menahga, Minnesota.
 Another interesting chainsaw-carved St. Urho statue is located in Finland, Minnesota.
 A 2001 book, The Legend of St. Urho by Joanne Asala, presents much of the folklore surrounding St. Urho and includes an essay by Richard Mattson on the "birth" of St. Urho.

-On March 16, 1999 in Kaleva, Michigan a large Metal Sculpture of a Grasshopper was dedicated in honor of St. Urho's day.
+On March 16, 1999, in Kaleva, Michigan a large Metal Sculpture of a Grasshopper was dedicated in honor of St. Urho's day.
 Kaleva is a community settled by Finnish immigrants in 1900.
 Kaleva is named after the Kalevala, the Epic Finnish story about the Creation of the Earth.

 Many places with mixed populations of Finnish and Irish have an annual St. Urho's day event on the night before St. Patrick's Day.
 Butte, Montana holds such a celebration each March 16.

 Thunder Bay, Ontario, Canada, just northeast of Minnesota, is another location where St. Urho's Day is joyfully celebrated on the weekend nearest to March 16.
-The Finlandia Club is the headquarters for all that is Finnish in northern Ontario.
-A grasshopper slung on a pole is hauled through the streets in a parade through the streets near the Finlandia club where the celebration continues with food, music and dance.
+Historically, the celebration was held at the Finlandia Club in the Finnish Labour Temple, until it burned down in 2022.
+But the local Finnish community still holds a parade, starting near the former site of the Finlandia Club, hauling a grasshopper slung on a pole through the streets to a celebration with food, music and dance.

 Although St. Urho's Day is not widely known or celebrated in Finland, it has been celebrated in Turku since 1987.
 At the University of Turku students studying Folkloristics, Comparative Religion and Ethnology have organized a St. Urho's Day play yearly since 1987.